The ultimate drag-and-drop LVGL editor & GUI builder.

 Does PicoPixel work offline?

-No. PicoPixel is browser-based and requires an internet connection.
+No. PicoPixel is a web-based application that requires an internet connection.
 It does include auto-save, so your work is protected even if your connection drops.
-If fully offline workflow is a hard requirement, both SquareLine Studio and EEZ Studio are desktop applications that work without internet.
+For organizations in sensitive sectors such as defense or medical that need air-gapped deployments, PicoPixel offers a dedicated on-premise option where the entire application runs on your own hardware behind your own authentication (LDAP, SSO, or any OAuth provider).
+Both SquareLine Studio and EEZ Studio are desktop applications that work fully offline.

 Which tool exports the cleanest LVGL code?

-PicoPixel exports clean LVGL C code with just the UI — no extra boilerplate or framework wrappers.
+PicoPixel exports a zip file containing clean, production-ready LVGL C code (.c and .h files) with widget setup, styling, layout, event bindings, and asset references — all using standard LVGL API calls with no proprietary dependencies.
 EEZ Studio generates structured C/C++ with its own file organization.
-SquareLine Studio's exports can include additional boilerplate depending on the project template.
+SquareLine Studio's exports can include SDL and template-related boilerplate depending on the project template.

 Which LVGL versions does each editor support?

-PicoPixel currently supports LVGL 8.x with v9.x support planned.
+PicoPixel currently targets LVGL 8.x, with v9.x support planned.
+The generated code uses standard LVGL API calls and compiles cleanly against the latest 8.x release.
 EEZ Studio supports both LVGL 8.3 and 9.x.
-SquareLine Studio supports LVGL 9.x only — v8 support was dropped in January 2026.
+SquareLine Studio supports LVGL 9.x only; v8 support was dropped in January 2026.

 Get Started.
 It's Free!